openmediavault/openmediavault-docs/administration/access_rights_management.rst

 	Add or remove users from specific groups.
 In linux groups can be used to control access to certain features and also for permissions.

-	Adding a user to the ``sudo`` group will give him root privileges, adding a user to ``saned`` will give access to scanners, etc. By default all users created using the |webui| are added to the ``users`` group (``gid=100``).
+	Adding a user to the ``sudo`` group will give them root privileges, adding a user to ``saned`` will give access to scanners, etc. By default all users created using the |webui| are added to the ``users`` group (``gid=100``).